 Highland Park is a great option.
 It’s only about a ½ mile further than Shadyside, but it’s likely ½ the price for a comparable apartment.
 Rather than apartment buildings, many of the units are in duplexes or in old homes that have beautiful detail work (if the landlord hasn’t gutted the place).
-It’s quiet, convenient, tree-lined, and one of the few Pittsburgh neighborhoods that is still at least somewhat racially mixed.
+It’s quiet, convenient, tree-lined, and very diverse.

 Also, there are a few convenience stores, a nice coffee shop, and, of course, the namesake park.
 It may be that you’ll want a car if you live here.
 Friday and Saturday evening public transportation is not a reasonable option.

 A great place for dog owners and an even better place for families!

 - Union Project (Cafe and gathering space for artists, community builders and people of faith)